S-RM/wiskess_rust/README.md

 The github token needs the minimum permissions to access public github repos.
 GitHub's guide is here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token

+The setup will install tools needed by WISKESS on the operating system and under the tools folder.
+You will need about 5 GB of disk space for the installation to complete.

 # Wiskess Web UI `wiskess_rust.exe gui`
 This command will launch the Web user interface.
 This is still WIP, where currently you can submit two commands to wiskess, including:
 * a single data source - using the main wiskess module